 - Another group of patients received Empaliflozon in a dose of 10 mg once daily

-- The third group of patients received the drug in a dose of 25 mg once daily.
+- The third group of patients received the drug at a dose of 25 mg once daily.

 Jardiance 10 mg